 Fascinated yet somewhat intimidated, I carefully researched handcrafting guitars during the next couple years.
 In 2007 I built another guitar with my father, an accomplished furniture and cabinet maker in Indiana.
 Holding that completed guitar in my hands, I knew I had found a passion and a path.

-I am now based in Portland, Oregon, a city with a strong community of musical instrument builders.
+I am now based in Toronto, Canada – a city with a strong community of musical instrument builders.
 It has been a pleasure to learn more about wood from those who manage and process it, and to share insights with other luthiers.
 Extensive consultations with Jeffrey Elliott and Cyndy Burton have been a great source of inspiration, motivation, and knowledge.
 Talking with these experienced luthiers about wood selection, building techniques and French polishing has been fundamental in my pursuit of this this vast, ever-evolving craft.